 Some states don’t require squatters to pay property taxes in order to claim adverse possession.
 This isn’t the case in California.
 To gain the title to any property, the squatter has to be the one paying the necessary taxes, fees, and bills to maintain the property.
 The squatter must pay all state, county and municipal taxes in a timely manner for five consecutive years and show proof by certified records of the county tax collector.
 If they haven’t been paying, they can be legally evicted and have no legal grounds to file an adverse possession claim.

 Always make sure that you are paying your own property taxes.
 This can help avoid adverse possession claims.

 How to Get Rid of Squatters in California

 There are quite a few ways to deal with squatters in California.
 California definitely works in favor of the landlord or landowner (as long as they have not abandoned the property or failed to maintain it).

 First, the property has to be vacant to begin with.
 If someone else is actively living on the property, a squatter might be performing a criminal trespass.
 California law is very particular about this.

 However, the first step that you can take to remove squatters from your property is to pay them to leave.
 This isn’t the ideal solution, and understandably so.
 If the squatters agree and you can pay them to leave, it can save you valuable time as well as money in the long run.
 It’s a good idea to attempt this before engaging in a lengthy legal battle.

-It’s important to note that if the landowner is legally ‘disabled’, they have a longer period to reclaim their property from a squatter or trespasser.
+If the landowner is legally “disabled”, they have a longer period to reclaim their property from a squatter or trespasser.
 A legal disability can mean that the landowner is underage (and have inherited the property) or otherwise incapable of making legal decisions.
 In this case, the landlord has up to 20 years to prevent an adverse possession claim (by removing the squatters).
 (CCP § 328).